torgeir/helm-hunks.el/readme.md

 ### Preview changes

-Hit `C-c p` inside helm-hunks to show diff previews in-line with the hunks.
+Hit `C-c C-p` inside helm-hunks to show diff previews in-line with the hunks.
 For even faster navigation, narrow the selection by typing in the helm buffer, like in any other helm plugin - this even works for parts of the actual diff!

 ### Stage hunks